The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

-Both these effects are probably due to the fact that we do not simulate the signal induced by moving carriers (Ramo-Shockley theorem): the fast APV25 may catch the signal induced by charges moving in the weighting field even if this signal integrates a null charge.
-Using an external software~\cite{weightfield2} we can actually confirm that the timing structure of the strip in the clusters is reproduced when we simulate the signal formation with the Ramo-Shockley theorem.
+Both these effects are probably due to the fact that the signal induced by moving carriers (Ramo-Shockley theorem) is not simulated: the fast APV25 may catch the signal induced by charges moving in the weighting field even if this signal integrates a null charge.
+Studies using an external software~\cite{weightfield2} confirm that the timing structure of the strip in the clusters is reproduced when the signal formation is simulated with the Ramo-Shockley theorem.
 Further studies and simulation tuning are now ongoing to improve the implemented model for signal formation in order to have a better agreement with data.

+Finally, the cluster position resolution is optimistic in simulation if compared to data, as shown in figure~\ref{fig:C7_resolution}.
+As commented in section~\ref{sec:C7_resolution}, this effect is not a surprise given the disagreement in cluster size and the partial inaccuracy of the charge sharing model.
+Preliminary simulation studies extending the time structure of the strip signals as a way of obtaining a more accurate cluster position estimate do not seem to significantly deteriorate the simulated resolution to match the measured one.
+However, these studies are not based on first principles, but on a phenomenological parametrization of what is observed in calibrations, and may therefore still miss the physics that would have an impact on the resolution.

-\lvlthreesection{Belle~II Conditions Database} \editor{Giulia} The SVD detector status and calibrations are stored in the \belletwo\ Conditions Database~\cite{Wood:2019twj}.
+\lvlthreesection{Belle~II conditions database} \editor{Giulia} The SVD detector status and calibrations are stored in the \belletwo\ Conditions Database~\cite{Wood:2019twj}.
 Conditions are stored in serialized ROOT objects called payloads.
 Intervals of Validity (IoVs) specify the time interval for which a payload is valid.
 Time intervals are defined with run-level granularity.
 A given payload may have multiple IoVs assigned to it if it is valid for different periods of time.
 A Global Tag is a list of IoVs and associated payloads, and it is used to select a complete set of conditions for a given processing or reprocessing effort.

 The Online Global Tag contains all the conditions that are used during data taking by the High Level Trigger as well as for the online data-quality monitoring.
 The SVD detector status and the results of the local calibrations, described in section~\ref{sec:C4_local_runs}, are promptly uploaded to the Online Global Tag.
 This allows an optimal data quality for the following runs that ensures an unbiased High Level Trigger selection.